Safe Space Ally Training for Athletic Trainers

 The LGBTQ+ Award for Inclusive Excellence recognizes ATs who have advanced the provision of health care services and/or contributed to the professional development and advancement of LGBTQ+ athletic trainers or athletic training students.
 The nominee must be a member of the NATA in good standing and have an NPI number.

-Nominations for the 2021 award will be open this fall.
+Nominations for the 2021 award are closed.
+The winner will be announced prior to the 2021 NATA Convention.

 Newly added resources are in bold.